squidfunk/mkdocs-material/docs/setup/extensions/python-markdown-extensions.md

     perform syntax highlighting on code blocks, not the other way round, which is why this extension also needs to be enabled.

-    However, this only applies for when [Pygments] is used.
-If you use a JavaScript syntax highlighter, [SuperFences][SuperFences #] might not be necessary, but it's strongly recommended anyway.

 The following configuration options are supported:

 `use_pygments`{ #use-pygments }

 :   :octicons-milestone-24: Default: `true` – This option allows to control
-    whether highlighting should be carried out during build time using [Pygments] or runtime with a JavaScript syntax highlighter:
+    whether highlighting should be carried out during build time using [Pygments] or in the browser with a JavaScript syntax highlighter:

     === "Pygments"